-Thus, desired vector $\mathbf{w}$ is an eigenvector of the covariance matrix $\mathbf{V}$ , and the maximizing vector will be the one associated with the largest eigenvalue $\lambda$ .
+Thus, desired vector w is an eigenvector of the covariance matrix v, and the maximizing vector will be the one associated with the largest eigenvalue $\lambda$ .
 This is good news, because finding eigenvectors is something which can be done comparatively rapidly, and because eigenvectors have many nice mathematical properties, which we can use as follows.

-We know that V is a $p \times p$ matrix, so it will have p different eigenvectors.
-We know that V is a covariance matrix, so it is symmetric, and then linear algebra tells us that the eigenvectors must be orthogonal to one another.
-Again because V is a covariance matrix, it is a positive matrix, in the sense that $\vec{x} \cdot \mathbf{V}\vec{x} > 0$ for any $\vec{x}$ .
-This tells us that the eigenvalues of V must all be > 0.
+We know that v is a $p \times p$ matrix, so it will have at most p different eigenvectors.
+We know that v is a covariance matrix, so it is symmetric, and then linear algebra tells us that the eigenvectors must be orthogonal to one another.
+Again because v is a covariance matrix, it is a positive matrix, in the sense that $\vec{x} \cdot v\vec{x} \ge 0$ for any $\vec{x}$ .
+This tells us that the eigenvalues of v must all be $\ge 0$ .

-The eigenvectors of $\mathbf{V}$ are the principal components of the data.
-We know that they are all orthogonal top each other from the previous paragraph, so together they span the whole p-dimensional feature space.
+The eigenvectors of v are the principal components of the data.
+We know that they are all orthogonal to each other from the previous paragraph, so together they span the whole p-dimensional space.
 The first principal component, i.e. the eigenvector which goes the largest value of $\lambda$ , is the direction along which the data have the most variance.
 The second principal component, i.e. the second eigenvector, is the direction orthogonal to the first component with the most variance.
 Because it is orthogonal to the first eigenvector, their projections will be uncorrelated.
 In fact, projections on to all the principal components are uncorrelated with each other.
-If we use q principal components, our weight matrix $\mathbf{w}$ will be a $p \times q$ matrix, where each column will be a different eigenvector of the covariance matrix $\mathbf{V}$ .
+If we use q principal components, our weight matrix w will be a $p \times q$ matrix, where each column will be a different eigenvector of the covariance matrix v.
 The eigenvalues will give the total variance described by each component.
 The variance of the projections on to the first q principal components is then $\sum{i=1}^{q} \lambda_i$ .

-1.3 More Geometry: Back to the Residuals
+18.1.3 More Geometry; Back to the Residuals

 Suppose that the data really are q-dimensional.
-Then V will have only q positive eigenvalues, and p-q zero eigenvalues.
+Then v will have only q positive eigenvalues, and p-q zero eigenvalues.
 If the data fall near a q-dimensional subspace, then p-q of the eigenvalues will be nearly zero.

 If we pick the top q components, we can define a projection operator $\mathbf{P}q$ .
-The images of the data are then $\mathbf{XP}q$ .
-The projection residuals are $\mathbf{X} - \mathbf{XP}q$ or $\mathbf{X}(\mathbf{1} - \mathbf{P}q)$ .
+The images of the data are then $\mathbf{xP}q$ .
+The projection residuals are $\mathbf{x} - \mathbf{xP}q$ or $\mathbf{x}(\mathbf{I} - \mathbf{P}q)$ .
 (Notice that the residuals here are vectors, not just magnitudes.)
 If the data really are q-dimensional, then the residuals will be zero.
 If the data are approximately q-dimensional, then the residuals will be small.
-In any case, we can define the $R^2$ of the projection as the fraction of the original variance kept by the image vectors, just as the $R^2$ of a linear regression is the fraction of the original variance of the dependent variable retained by the fitted values.
+In any case, we can define the $R^2$ of the projection as the fraction of the original variance kept by the image vectors, just as the $R^2$ of a linear regression is the fraction of the original variance of the dependent variable kept by the fitted values.